 Nothing is impossible in the real estate industry if you’re serious enough about it and have appropriate financing in place.
 However, what about if the roof of the property is bad?

-Others will tell you that a bad roof is one of the top reasons a deal doesn’t go through.
-Of course, at the end of the day, you are the one who makes the determination, and your perspective will influence your decision.
+A bad roof can be one of the top reasons a deal doesn’t go through.
+Of course, at the end of the day, you’re the one who makes the final call, and your perspective will influence your decision.
 If you’re uncomfortable with a roof that needs to be replaced – don’t buy it!
 But if you’re selling?
 You may find it difficult to sell your home without replacing the roof.

-A home’s roof is a major architectural feature.
-How it looks is going to have a significant impact on curb appeal and a potential buyer’s first impression.
+The roof is a major architectural feature of a home.
+It can impact the curb appeal and a potential buyer’s first impression.
 Even if it looks fine, there could be damage lurking, and it is necessary to have it inspected by a professional.

 Roof from a Buyer’s Point of View

-If you’re financing your house, the roof’s age matters – a too old roof is a deal-breaker.
+If you’re financing your house, the roof’s age matters – a too old roof may well be a deal-breaker for your mortgage lender.

 A bad roof could be a deal-breaker for your home insurance company.

 Once you buy a house, you become responsible for the roof for any damage, even if it was missed in the inspection.
-Insurance companies see roofs as the source of excessive claims and consider this high-risk insurance.
+Homeowner’s insurance companies see roofs as the source of excessive claims and consider this high-risk insurance.
 If the roof fails, the losses could be dramatic.